hugok96/youtube-shorts-redirect/README.md

 # youtube-shorts-redirect
 A Tampermonkey script which will automatically redirect to YouTube's regular /watch?v={id} page when opening a YouTube shorts video

-# duolingo-keyboard-shortcuts
-A Tampermonkey script which will automatically redirect to YouTube's regular /watch?v={id} page when opening a YouTube shorts video

 # How to use
 To use this script you have to install the Tampermonkey browser extension.
 After installing you can create a new userscript in Tampermonkey, paste the contents of index.js as the script.